NikolaiTeslovich/QCoDeS-Interfacing/README.md

 Pyvisa-py, a python backend for pyvisa was installed with the following command:
 ```
-pip install pyvisa-py==0.5.2
+pip install
 ```

-Then, pyusb and pyserial were installed so that the library could actually interface with the instruments:
+Then, pyusb, pyserial, and a gpib library were installed so that the library could actually interface with the instruments:
 ```
-pip install pyusb && pip install pyserial
+pip install pyvisa-py==0.5.2 pyusb pyserial gpib-ctypes
 ```

 To make sure all the necessary packages work, the following command is run to verify: